remix-run/remix/docs/tutorials/blog.md

 };
 ```

 Notice we don't return a redirect this time, we actually return the errors.
 These errors are available to the component via `useActionData`.
-It's just like `useLoaderData` but the data comes from the action after a form POST.
+It's like `useLoaderData` but the data comes from the action after a form POST.

 💿 Add validation messages to the UI